Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-Life will throw all kinds of challenges and difficult situations; it is up to you what you do with them.
+Life throws all kinds of challenges and difficult situations; it is up to us what we do with them.
 Do you feel like a victim and suffer the consequences of your fate?
 Or do you use that opportunity for personal growth and development?

 When one door closes, many others open.
 One needs the right vision to see it.
 I’m not talking about the eyes.
 I’m talking about opening the mind to various possibilities – to the infinite potential that you have within you.

 The problem with us is that we keep clinging to the closed door.
 I’ll give you my example.
-A couple of years back, I was so fixated on the idea of making it big as an entrepreneur that I didn’t consider any other possibility for me besides entrepreneurship.
-I was so blinded by my fantasies that I could not see that I don’t have the skills to become a successful entrepreneur.
+A couple of years back, I was so fixated on the idea of making it big as an entrepreneur that I didn’t consider any other possibility besides entrepreneurship.
+I was so blinded by my fantasies that I couldn’t see that I didn’t have the right skills to become a successful entrepreneur.

 I tried everything in my capacity but kept failing.
 At that time, my self-esteem was in tatters.
 I became depressed.
-We are so accustomed to hearing about success stories in media that we don’t even think about the majority who don’t make it.
+We become so mesmerized with success stories in media that we don’t even think about the majority who don’t make it.

 And every time we fail, it feels like it’s game over.
 And guess what happens next?
 We find someone to blame.
-I did the same – the economy is not right, nobody helps me, my daddy is not rich, my friends do not support me, my spouse is not understanding, I have mortgages, the world is a horrible place, I’m unlucky, god is not on my side, and it goes on and on.
+I did the same – the economy is not right, nobody helps me, my father is not rich, my friends do not support me, my spouse is not understanding, I have mortgages, the world is a horrible place, I’m unlucky, god is not on my side, and so on and so forth.

-People ridiculed me.
-They made fun of me, and it hurt my ego.
+People ridiculed me, and it hurt my ego.
 Things used to go wrong at the last minute and during the most unexpected moments.
 But that’s life.
-That’s what it does to us.

 The question is – what are you going to do when life dumps you in a garbage pit?
 You won’t get anywhere without resistance.
 That’s the nature of existence.
-So how do you think the turnaround is going to happen?
+So how do you think the turnaround happens?

 It happens by developing self-compassion.
 You must know yourself more than you know anything in this world.
-If you’re not self-aware, you will never be self-compassionate.
+When we’re not self-aware, we unconsciously continue with self-sabotaging behaviors.